sap-tutorials/Tutorials/tutorials/abap-s4hanacloud-procurement-purchasereq-flp/abap-s4hanacloud-procurement-purchasereq-flp.md

       ![transport](managespaces8.png)

-### Export Software Collection (Optional)
+### Export software collection (optional)

 If you want to transport your software collection to your production system, follow the steps below.

   1. Open the **Export Software Collection** tile.